 3. Once all the creases have been smoothed out, both the manufacturer and the client company enter into a contract manufacturing agreement.

-4. There is then a technology transfer between the two parties, where the client licenses the manufacturer to use any utility models, trademarks, patents, and so on.
+4. There is then a technology transfer between the two parties, where the client licences the manufacturer to use any utility models, trademarks, patents, and so on.

 5. The next step is testing and validation to ensure that the product can be successfully manufactured to the right specifications.
 This stage also identifies any problems early on.